-Save Menu When "R" is selected in any above menu or at the end of the menu options.
+Save Menu When "R" is selected from any above menu or at the end.

-Alarm indications appear on the LEDs (see figure 2.3).
+Alarm indications appear on the LEDs (see Figure 2.2).

 All program changes must start with the operation of the Menu/Execute switch and must also end with the operation of the Menu/Execute switch verified by the "Save Settings?"
 Menu.
 If this sequence is not followed, none of the changes will take effect.
 If programming is initiated and no operator action takes place for approximately 30 seconds (before the final press of the Menu/Execute switch) the display will revert to its previous status and you will need to start over.